 Our Goal When It Comes to Trading Mistakes

-The goal is to simply improve on the number of trading errors made.
+The goal is to simply reduce on the number of trading errors made.
 This is the EASIEST WAY to improve trading results.
 It requires no new knowledge or accumulating more information.
 No need to learn a new strategy.
 Reducing the number of errors just requires more conscious effort placed on following the current trading plan.

 In order to improve, we need to know what to improve.
 Start a Trading Error Journal.

 Start by recording each time there is an error.
 I noticed on one of my recent trades my position size was about 20% too much.
 It was a loss, so that equates a 0.2R additional loss.
 Taking two seconds to check my math could have eliminated that error.